Wetbikeboy2500/web_content_parser/README.md

 ## WQL: Web Query Language

 WQL is a scripting language built for extracting data from web pages.
-It is designed to use a declarative syntax like SQL.
+It is designed to be declarative and quick to change.
 The goal is to simplify web scraping and reduce the common patterns that a more generic scripting language forms when scraping websites.

 ### Why use a custom language?